-Some degradation of the air is possible where there is human use.
-In the Wrangell area, although such use is generally widely scattered, the bulk of it would be in the Chitina River Valley.
-This is not only the area most accessible to recreationists, particularly those traveling via the highways, but is also the center of the most mineralized area.
+Some degradation of the air is probable where there is human use.
+This area is not only most accessible to recreationists, particularly those traveling via the Taylor Highway, but is also the center of a heavily mineralized area.
 With a strong possibility of significant mineral development would be the equally strong possibility of mining community development.
 These concentrated human activities cannot help but cause some air degradation.

 In the unlikely event that a smelter is found necessary to process ores in the area, there is no question that a measurable amount of air quality degradation would take place.
 Current smelter design is far more efficient than that of a generation ago, and air quality standards are much higher.
 The degradation, therefore, would not be comparable to the older smelters in the western states.
 Nevertheless, the nature of the operation is such that some pollution may be expected.
-Because of the wind conditions that exist, however, total adverse impact from even the most intense foreseeable use would be small locally though it would contribute to the world-wide worsening situation.

-Use of lands for any sort of development will cause some surface disturbance.
+Use of lands for any sort of development necessarily causes some surface disturbance.
 In each case there is a removal of the land from other uses, including wildlife and natural plants.
 In most cases, there is also some effect on adjoining lands due to dust, noise, and odors.
-Vegetation disturbance is normally very local, but the effect on some animal species is usually wider.
+Vegetation disturbance is normally very local, but the effect on some animal species is usually much wider.
 Some animals require wide areas for subsistence.

 Continued use of the land will change the soil characteristics.
-Even revegetated areas will remain different from adjacent areas for some time.
+Even though revegetated, trace of the use will remain for a long time.
 One notable exception would probably be in areas of surface mining and waste rock deposition.
 Because of the significant difference in soil composition, revegetation would be slow.
 In fact, where there would be little or no soil, the plant succession would be especially slow until sufficient soil had been formed.
-Waste rock and spoil piles, where planned, should present no great Some types of surface mining, problem. however, will leave large pits.
+Waste rock and spoil piles, where planned, should present no great problem.
+Some types of surface mining, however, will leave large pits.
 Normally, however, they are so large as to appear natural after aging has discolored the rock and vegetation has started to assert itself.

 Most of man's actions in the conservation area will have some impact on the waters.
 Even with careful management, multiple use of land will have unavoidable impacts on waters.

-There will be water loss through consumption by such activities as mineral processing settlements and recreation.
-There will be some soil erosion from mining and waste disposal areas and from roads and recreational activities, particularly use of ORV's.
+There will be water loss through consumption by such activities as mineral processing, recreation, and settlement.
+There will be some soil erosion from mining and waste disposal areas and from roads and recreational activities, particularly use of ORVs.
 The eroding material may move into the waters.
 Another unavoidable impact on water will occur with lack of BLM management controls or authority over disposed lands.